 Creating and Managing Vacant Property Inventories

-Vacancies can occur under a range of economic conditions, including insufficient overall demand for the existing housing stock, overpriced rents along a robust commercial corridor, or land held off of the market for speculative purposes.
+Vacancies can occur under a range of economic conditions, including insufficient overall demand for the existing housing stock, foreclosure which leads to long-term lender ownership, foreclosure which leads to long-term lender ownership, overpriced rents along a robust commercial corridor, or land held off of the market for speculative purposes.
 This brief focuses on vacant property inventories established in localities with weaker housing markets that have experienced sustained population loss and/or economic decline.
 While not specifically addressed here, vacant property inventories can also be used to help track and manage vacancies in tighter housing markets in response to crises that contribute to increased vacancy, such as economic recessions, global pandemics, or natural disasters.

 Vacant property inventories provide a list of vacant properties and associated characteristics, such as the date they became vacant, whether it is a commercial or residential property, and the name and contact information for the owner.
 Some also include the state of disrepair of the properties based on field observations or neighbor reports.
 In addition to providing a tool for tracking the resolution of issues that emerge at individual properties (such as maintenance problems), vacant property inventories can be used to analyze the extent to which vacant properties are concentrated in particular neighborhoods and inform decisions about how to address the problem.

 There is no single consensus definition of a vacant property.
-While the definition of a vacant property may vary by locality, it is typically based on at least one or more of the following factors: (endnote 1)
+While the definition of a vacant property may vary by locality, it is typically based on at least one or more of the following factors: 1

-- a building or structure that is not occupied by its legal owner or tenants for a certain period of time (often at least 90 days); (endnote 2)
+- a building or structure that is not occupied by its legal owner or tenants for a certain period of time (often at least 90 days); 2

 - a building or residential structure in a condition that cannot be legally reoccupied without repair or rehabilitation; or,